Rohitkumarded99/E-commerce_website/README.md

 # E-commerce_website
 This is a django e-commerce website
-// you can skip blog section or you can delete all the coding done in the shop section
+// you can skip blog section or you can delete it
+//
+all the coding done in the shop section